TritonDataCenter/nhttpsnoop/README.md

                   may not be adjacent, since multiple requests may be received before any responses are sent if the request handling is asynchronous.

+    -n            Don't actually run DTrace, but instead just print out the D script that would be used.

     -o col,...
 Display the specified columns instead of the default output.
                   Available columns include: